Wall Street Pummels Aurora Cannabis Inc. (ACB) After Recent Earnings Report

 Jefferies, on the other hand, stated in their research note that they expect to see ACB reach a price target of $6.78, previously predicting the price at $7.49.
 The rating they have provided for ACB stocks is “Hold” according to the report published on September 03rd, 2021.

-During the last 5 trading sessions, ACB fell by -6.98%, which changed the moving average for the period of 200-days by -67.34% in comparison to the 20-day moving average, which settled at $3.74.
-In addition, Aurora Cannabis Inc. saw -45.84% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ACB rose by +18.43%, which changed the moving average for the period of 200-days by -62.12% in comparison to the 20-day moving average, which settled at $3.47.
+In addition, Aurora Cannabis Inc. saw -35.86% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ACB